 Global Prep — 2018

 As an increasingly popular tourist destination, Poland has become especially open to foreign visitors.
 Many people, especially those in their teens and twenties, speak excellent English and enjoy interacting with Americans.
-On this Global Prep program you’ll get a taste of the country’s enthusiastic hospitality as you learn about the diversity of Poland’s cultural customs, tastes, and perspectives.
-To experience the many sides of Polish life, you’ll take language lessons, tour the capital city of Krakow, and then venture out into the countryside to appreciate nature.
-As you and your friends explore Poland’s undiscovered charms, you just might fall in love with the country’s unique cultural history.
+On this Global Prep program, you’ll get a taste of the country’s enthusiastic hospitality as you learn about the diversity of Poland’s cultural customs, tastes, and perspectives.
+To experience the many sides of Polish life, you’ll tour the cities of Krakow and Warsaw and then venture out into the countryside to appreciate nature.
+You’ll also have the chance to engage with local culture by taking language lessons and making your own clay pottery.
+As you and your friends explore Poland’s undiscovered charms, you just might fall in love with the country’s fairy-tale architecture and welcoming atmosphere.

 Your journey will begin in New York City, where you’ll meet the other members of your group.
-Then you’ll travel together with your group leader to Krakow.
+Then you’ll travel together with your Group Leader to Krakow.
 You’ll be welcomed by AFS Staff or Volunteers at the airport and then brought to your arrival orientation for some basic cultural tips.
-Later you can wander through Krakow’s fairytale architecture and bustling market squares.
-As you settle in, you might have the chance to pop in and out of the pottery shops and sleek modern stores that line the city streets.
+You’ll have time to settle in before wandering through Krakow’s picturesque streets, popping in and out of pottery shops and sleek modern stores along the way.